benl23x5/adops/futhark/bench/conv2d_dKrn/Readme.md

 # Benchmark Futhark AD vs. Custom Implementation for conv2d_dKrn

-## Something is Broken.
+## Unpadded Slices

+There is some disparencies between running our Futhark conv2d as an executable and as a library.

-Compile `conv2d_dKrn.fut` as an executable with baked-in input sizes works.
+Compile `conv2d_dKrn.fut` as an executable with baked-in input sizes: works.

 - `slice4` doesn't do any padding and can go out of bounds, unlike in adops.
 - `slice4` is used in both `conv2d_dKrn` and `conv2d_dKrn_impl`.